 Create Mysql user and database for Nextcloud

-It will log you into your mysql root account.
-The next we need to create a new user account & database and grant user all privileges over the database.
+It will log you into your MySQL root account.
+Next, we need to create a new user account & database and grant users all privileges over the database.

 CREATE USER 'sohail'@'localhost' IDENTIFIED BY 'some_pass'; GRANT ALL PRIVILEGES ON *.* TO 'sohail'@'localhost' WITH GRANT OPTION; CREATE database nextcloud; GRANT ALL PRIVILEGES ON nextcloud.* TO 'sohail'@'localhost'; FLUSH PRIVILEGES;

 There are multiple ways we can install & set up Nextcloud on our server, but the easiest is using the web installer.
 Nextcloud team has built an easy-to-use web installer to install and set up the service easily.